sa-fw-an/Android-RAT/README.md

 ## What is this?

-- **AndroidRAT Builder** simplifies the process of generating Android Meterpreter payloads, patching them for compatibility with the latest Android versions (including Android 15), and signing them for installation.
+- **Android-RAT** simplifies the process of generating Android Meterpreter payloads, patching them for compatibility with the latest Android versions (including Android 15), and signing them for installation.
 - It provides an interactive menu to guide you through building, patching, signing, and deploying payloads, as well as starting a Metasploit handler to receive connections.

 ---